Optimize Warehouse Value Added Services with Python

 ii.
 Optimal Solution: The Job Shop Scheduling Problem using Google OR-Tools

-OR-Tools part of Google AI Solutions — (Source: Google AI Logo, Link)
+OR-Tools part of Google AI Solutions

-OR-Tools is an open-source collection of Google with tools for combinatorial optimization.
-The objective is to find the best solution out of a large set of possible solutions.
+The objective is to identify the best solution from a large set of possible solutions.

 I am a fan of this library that I have been using in several examples: